Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Infinitesimal transformation

-The differences of the scalar, vector, and tensor fields are actually proportional to \emph{Lie derivatives} along the vector field $h^{\beta}(x)$, denoted by $\mathscr{L}_{h}$.
-The difference of the non-tensorial connection field $\gamma\indices{^{\eta}_{\lambda\tau}}(x)$ is equally proportional to its Lie derivative by virtue of its transformation property~(\ref{eq:rules-2}) (see Schouten~\cite{schouten54}, Eq.~(II~10.34)).
+The differences of the scalar, vector, and tensor fields are actually proportional to conventional (non-covariant) \emph{Lie derivatives} along the vector field $h^{\beta}(x)$, denoted by $\mathscr{L}_{h}$~\cite{matteucci03,godina05}.
+This reflects the general fact that a finite-dimensional continuous group of transformations which lie infinitesimally close to the identity define the Lie algebra of said group.
+The difference of the non-tensorial connection field $\gamma\indices{^{\eta}_{\lambda\tau}}(x)$ is equally proportional to its Lie derivative by virtue of its trans\-formation property~(\ref{eq:rules-2}) (see Schouten~\cite{schouten54}, Eq.~(II~10.34)).